ibm-cloud-docs/Registry/registry_cbr.md

 Context-based restrictions give account owners and administrators the ability to define and enforce access restrictions for {{site.data.keyword.cloud}} resources based on the context of access requests.
 Access to {{site.data.keyword.registrylong}} resources can be controlled with context-based restrictions and identity and access management (IAM) policies.
 {: shortdesc}

 These restrictions work with traditional IAM policies, which are based on identity, to provide another layer of protection.
 Unlike IAM policies, context-based restrictions don't assign access.
 Context-based restrictions check that an access request comes from an allowed context that you configure.
 Because both IAM access and context-based restrictions enforce access, context-based restrictions offer protection even in the face of compromised or mismanaged credentials.
-See [What are context-based restrictions?](/docs/account?topic=account-context-restrictions-whatis) for more information.
+See [Layered security with context-based restrictions](/docs/iam?topic=iam-context-restrictions-whatis) for more information.

 A user must have the Administrator role on the {{site.data.keyword.registryshort}} service to create, update, or delete rules.
 A user must also have either the Editor or Administrator role for context-based restrictions to create, update, or delete network zones.
 A user with the Viewer role for the context-based restrictions can add network zones to a rule.
 {: note}

 Any activity tracker audit events that are generated come from the context-based restrictions, not {{site.data.keyword.registryshort}}.
-For more information, see [Monitoring context-based restrictions](/docs/account?topic=account-cbr-monitor).
+For more information, see [Monitoring context-based restrictions](/docs/iam?topic=iam-cbr-monitor).

 {{site.data.keyword.registryshort}} is a service that is integrated with context-based restrictions.
-For more information, see [Services that are integrated with context-based restrictions](/docs/account?topic=account-context-restrictions-whatis#cbr-adopters).
+For more information, see [Services that are integrated with context-based restrictions](/docs/iam?topic=iam-context-restrictions-whatis#cbr-adopters).

-To find out how to protect your {{site.data.keyword.registryshort}} resources with context-based restrictions, see the [Leveraging context-based restrictions to secure your resources](/docs/account?topic=account-context-restrictions-tutorial) tutorial.
+To find out how to protect your {{site.data.keyword.registryshort}} resources with context-based restrictions, see the [Leveraging context-based restrictions to secure your resources](/docs/iam?topic=iam-context-restrictions-tutorial) tutorial.

 ## How {{site.data.keyword.registryshort}} integrates with context-based restrictions
 {: #registry-cbr_overview}